To protect, preserve, monitor and revitalize the health of the lands and waters of the greater Winyah Bay watershed.

-Winyah Rivers Foundation was incorporated as a 501(c)(3) nonprofit organization in 2001.
+Winyah Rivers Foundation, Inc. (dba Winyah Rivers Alliance) was incorporated as a 501(c)(3) nonprofit organization in 2001.
 We are a grassroots organization of people from North and South Carolina who are convinced that the preservation of our local rivers and their watersheds would best be served by hiring advocates to protect clean water.
-The Foundation seeks to ensure that the land and water uses support a high quality of life for all human and natural uses.
+The Alliance seeks to ensure that the land and water uses support a high quality of life for all human and natural uses.
 Clean water is essential for a healthy community and a healthy economy.

-Winyah Rivers Foundation watches over the watersheds in the Lower PeeDee Basin, identified by the United States Geologic Survey as Hydrologic Unit Code (HUC) 030402.
+Winyah Rivers Alliance watches over the watersheds in the Lower PeeDee Basin, identified by the United States Geologic Survey as Hydrologic Unit Code (HUC) 030402.

 This large watershed represents a drainage area of 11,700 square miles and includes the Waccamaw, Lumber, Little PeeDee, Lower PeeDee, Lynches, Black and Sampit Rivers.